 To decrease the risk of preterm delivery, you will need to remain on modified bed rest after the surgery.
-You will be closely monitored for the rest of your pregnancy, and you will need to deliver your baby via a scheduled Cesarean section at 37 weeks, unless you go into labor earlier.
-At the Fetal Concerns Center, 89% of our fetal myelomeningocele surgery patients delivered after 30 weeks.* Most Milwaukee-area patients continue to receive care at the Fetal Concerns Center and then deliver at the Froedtert & the Medical College of Wisconsin Birth Center, though in some cases it’s possible for mothers to receive follow-up care and deliver at another hospital closer to home.
+You will be closely monitored by our Fetal Concerns Center for the rest of your pregnancy, and you will need to deliver your baby via a scheduled Cesarean section at 37 weeks, unless you go into labor earlier.
+Most Milwaukee-area patients receive care at our Fetal Concerns Center and then deliver at the Froedtert & the Medical College of Wisconsin Birth Center, though in some cases it’s possible for mothers to receive follow-up care and deliver at another hospital closer to home.

 If you deliver at Froedtert, your baby will receive top-notch care in Children’s Hospital’s Level IV Neonatal Intensive Care Unit, which is ranked as one of the best in the nation.
 We will closely monitor your baby, using ultrasounds to check his or her head, kidneys and bladder, and MRI to check the spine and brain.
 Your child might require a catheter to help with urine elimination or a shunt to drain excess fluid from the brain.